Module 1.5: Route 53 & DNS Management

 # Calculated health check (combines multiple checks)aws route53 create-health-check \ --caller-reference "combined-health-$(date +%s)" \ --health-check-config '{ "Type": "CALCULATED", "ChildHealthChecks": [ "abcdef12-3456-7890-abcd-ef1234567890", "12345678-abcd-ef12-3456-7890abcdef12" ], "HealthThreshold": 1 }'How Health Checks Work

 Section titled “How Health Checks Work”Route 53 health checkers run from data centers in multiple AWS regions.
-By default, they check your endpoint every 30 seconds from about 15 locations worldwide.
+By default, health checkers run from multiple locations worldwide and can check every 30 seconds.
 The endpoint is considered healthy if at least 18% of health checkers (roughly 3 out of 15) report it as healthy.

 Section titled “Health Check Types”| Type | What It Checks | Best For |